lowstimulation

 You might find yourself tuning in to the microsecond-level vibrations that are present throughout your entire being at all times of the day.
 If you can carry this kind of awareness, even loosely, throughout your daily life, then you are as aware of bodily sensations as the most accomplished meditator.

-You will see how the wavepool of dvar is calmed by these activities, and how - if you try to sit and meditate like this while in a high-dvar state - you will be jolted around and almost physically pulled from your seat by the waves of phasic dopamine.
-This is what the buddha found, what I found, and what is the cause of all attachment and suffering.
+You will see how the wavepool is calmed by these activities, and how - if you try to sit and meditate like this while in a high-dvar state - you will be jolted around and almost physically pulled from your seat by the waves of phasic dopamine.

 And then you can start to see how different behaviours affect the size and violence of these waves, and learn how to keep them under control.
 They will always be there; your aim is to keep them manageable.